Vanille-N/Prime-test/README.md

 (Requires `matplotlib`)

+You may safely delete `save.txt`, as it is only used for caching and will be restored by the script.
+Be aware though that the cached results are worth several hour of computation.

 ## How does it even work ?

 I will not go into the details of the algorithm itself, because